drug-design/course/docs/chapters/protein-structure.md

 #### Domains and Function

-Some proteins have distinct functions for each domain (example gapdh visualized below).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/domains-function-7eb0f227'><i class='fa fa-play' aria-hidden='true'></i></button>Some proteins have distinct functions for each domain (example gapdh visualized below).
 In other proteins the function is shared between domains.
 Ligand binding often occurs in the cleft between two domains (see example fpg).
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer